Why the Elevate App Serves as the Perfect Proofreading Game

 12) Context: Enlarge your vocabulary by learning new words from context.
 You’re given a sentence with a missing word.
 You have to select which word (among many) best completes the sentence.

-13) Visualization: You’ll be building your vocabulary with this exercise.
-It uses images to help you remember new words.
+13) Visualization: This exercise will help you build your vocabulary by using images to help you remember new words.
 Cheers to visualization!

 14) Word Parts: Enhancing your vocabulary is the name of this game.
 It helps you to decode the meaning of new words by using prefixes, roots, and suffixes.